Des Wilson (Irish Catholic priest): Mediator

 When McKeague was assassinated by the Irish National Liberation Army (INLA) in January 1982, Wilson attended his funeral: "John did a lot of terrible things but he was willing to talk to us".
-Wilson insisted that what was true for his relationship with McKeague and with Smyth, held for his friendship with Ronnie Bunting, the Republican Socialist, and Máire Drumm of Sinn Féin, both whom were also assassinated: no government was going to tell him how to behave toward those it proscribed as "terrorists".
+Wilson insisted that what was true for his relationship with McKeague and with Smyth, held for his friendship with Ronnie Bunting, the Republican Socialist and founder member of the INLA, and Máire Drumm of Sinn Féin, both whom were also assassinated: no government was going to tell him how to behave toward those it proscribed as "terrorists".

+In January 1987, Wilson brokered a meeting between leaders of the INLA and its break-away faction, the Irish People's Liberation Organisation (IPLO), with whom they were engaged in a deadly feud.
+At the meeting, outside Drogheda in the Republic which Wilson had failed to reach on time, the IPLO pulled guns on the INLA delegation, killing Ta Power and John O'Reilly.

 Wilson and Reid continued what Adams described as "an outreach programme”: they "spoke to unionist paramilitaries and facilitated meetings between republicans and loyalists".
 Without this work, Adams suggested there would have been "no peace process".
 However, it was primarily Reid who brokered the higher-level contacts contributing to the republican ceasefires of 1994 and 1997, which in turn facilitated the 1998 Belfast ("Good Friday" Agreement).
 In contrast to Wilson, Reid enjoyed the confidence of the church hierarchy in the form of the express support of Cardinal Ó Fiaich.